IntelLabs/Video-Curation-Sample/README.md

 ## Start/Stop Service using Scripts:
 We have provided scripts to help with the deployment.

-The [start_app.sh](/start_app.sh) script provides everything you need to deploy the application.
+The [start_app.sh](/start_app.sh) script provides everything you need to deploy the service.

-Run application using GPU:
+To run the service using GPU, use:
 ```bash
 ./start_app.sh -e GPU
 ```
-This same script can be used to run application with CPU, resizing video to 640x640, etc.
+This same script can be used to run the service with CPU, resizing video to 640x640, etc.
 The accepted parameters for the start script are below:<br>

 | Parameter          | Type     | Description                                                                                    | Default       |